Skip to main content

 danger

 Once added, the custom domain cannot be changed.
-If you have entered it incorrectly, please contact support.
+If you have entered it incorrectly, please contact our support.

 Setting up DNS records

 When you enter your KurocoEdge domain, the DNS settings will be displayed.
-Set the CNAME settings shown in "Confirming Domain Ownership" and "DNS Records for Using the Domain".
+Configure the CNAME settings as shown under "Domain ownership verification" and "DNS records for the Domain".

 Image from Gyazo